jellyfin/jellyfin-sdk-kotlin/docs/guide/getting-started.md

   and series.
 - [Homedia](https://github.com/valmnt/homedia) provides a native user interface for Android TV using Jetpack Compose.

 _Want to add your project?
-We'd love to know about it, open an issue or create pull request!_
+We'd love to know about it, please open a pull request to add it!_